Brightspace ePortfolio vs. Mahara

 Presentation

 Presentations provide an opportunity to organise and present ePortfolio items in one file that is similar to a webpage.
-For more information see the sample presentation below.
+Presenting evidence this way is more visually appealing and easier to evaluate.

 Use case